Research concerning North Head

 Paper presented to the Ecological Society in Brisbane in November 2018

-* Plant numbers are harder to measure but coverage should be measureable, with software;
+• Plant numbers are harder to measure but coverage should be measurable with software.

 Flight lines of Unmanned Aerial Vehicle